 - An interview with both you and your doctor about your current medical condition

-It’s less common for a medical professional to diagnose a child or teenager with BDP as it is with an adult.
-Often, children or teenagers who may show signs and symptoms of BDP will grow out of them.
-If they continue into adulthood, then that person will receive a proper diagnosis.
+It’s less common for a medical professional to diagnose a child or teenager with BPD.
+Children or teenagers may show signs of the condition but will grow out of them.
+If these symptoms continue into adulthood, then they’ll receive a proper diagnosis. ¹⁰

 Medication

-Currently, the Food and Drug Administration (FDA) has not approved any drugs for the treatment of borderline personality disorder.
+Currently, the Food and Drug Administration (FDA) has not approved any drugs for the treatment of BPD.
 However, there are a few medications believed to help with specific symptoms.

 For example, a patient may be prescribed antidepressants if they’re showing symptoms of depression and anxiety.
-They may also be prescribed either antipsychotics or mood-stabilizers if they’re showing symptoms of compulsiveness and anger.
+They may also be prescribed either antipsychotics or mood stabilizers if they’re showing symptoms of compulsiveness and anger. ¹¹

 Psychotherapy